UniversalScientificTechnologies/LABDOS01/README.md

  * [SPACEDOS02](https://github.com/UniversalScientificTechnologies/SPACEDOS02) - PIN diode dosimeter for manned spacecraft
  * [SPACEDOS01](https://github.com/UniversalScientificTechnologies/SPACEDOS01) - CubeSat cosmic radiation dosimeter and spectrometer

 LABDOS01 is therefore the all-in-one solution for generic semiconductor-based ionizing radiation measurement.
-It should be used as a universal testing device before using an application-specific design.
+It should be used as a universal experiment testing device before using an application-specific design.

 ## Where to get it?